department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/findings-summary.md

 -   Military service history

-Participants put those items under labels like "My Info", "Personal Information", "Profile", "History/Settings" and "Demographic Information"
+Participants who wanted to see or have access to this information from their personalized page put those items under labels like "My Info", "Personal Information", "Profile", "History/Settings" and "Demographic Information"

-4 participants weren't interested in including profile information on the page at all because they knew the VA had that information already so they had no need to review or access it.
+4 of the 10 participants weren't interested in including profile information on the page at all because they knew the VA had that information already so they had no need to review or access it.

 > "If my letter is coming in my name and has my address, then I don't care [to see it on my homepage] because it's right.
 You get killed by duplication of that."